AK-Homberger/ESP32CAM_RC-CAR/README.md

 # ESP32CAM RC Car

 This repository shows how to build a WLAN controlled RC Car with an ESP32CAM.
 With a web interface you can control the car and the camera view is shown in the browser.
 It is possible to move the camera up and down with a small servo attached to the housing.
-Her is a small [Video](https://www.dropbox.com/s/yz9jac4miu72km5/IMG_2094.MOV?dl=0).
+Here is a small [Video](https://www.dropbox.com/s/yz9jac4miu72km5/IMG_2094.MOV?dl=0).

 ![RC-Car1](RC-Car1.JPG)